HuiLin2013/Crowd-Watson/README.md

 - js folder: contains jQuery or javaScripts to interact with multiple modules and to enable data retrieval, storage and integration.
 - css folder: custome GUI layout.
 - statuschange folder: enable to synchronize changes of the job statuses in History Table with Crowdflower account.
+- img folder: contains images for the slideshow in Home tab and other GUI images.
+- plugins: contains plugins used to build up the GUI.

+## GUI Flow